 The Fund is focussed on minimising risk whilst delivering a stable income and capital value return to its investors from day one, by targeting a mix of houses and apartments in the Private Rented Sector.

 Source of homes

 Through opportunity-led investment by our specialist PRS team, PfP Capital is expecting to deploy the initial equity commitment of £330m in the short to medium term, by securing in-house and third party acquisitions.

 Target asset-types, geographies & audiences

 Why is the UK Private Rented Sector an attractive asset class?

-Currently only 2% of the £1.015bn of the PRS stock is owned by institutional investors.
+Currently only 2% of the £1.015bn of the PRS homes are owned by institutional investors.

 Limited supply of housing